-Figure 9b shows the lagged (leaded) covariance between the anomalies of the LHF and SST.
-As well as the relationship of the SST and SHF, when the observed SST anomalies lag (lead) those of the LHF by 2 months, there is an obviously negative (positive) covariance in a large region of NA, which indicates that the change of LHF (SST) can influent the change of SST (LHF) after two months.
-It should be noted that whether the change of the LHF is ahead of or synchronized with the SST the geographical ranges and magnitudes of the negative covariance of LHF and SST are smaller than those of the SHF and SST.
+Figure 9b shows the lagged (lead) covariance between the anomalies of the LHF and SST.
+As well as the relationship of the SST and SHF, when the observed SST anomalies lag (lead) those of the LHF by 2 months, there is an obviously negative (positive) covariance in a large region of the NA, which indicates that the change of LHF (SST) can influence the change of SST (LHF) after 2 months.
+It should be noted that, whether the change of the LHF is ahead of or synchronized with the SST, the geographical ranges and magnitudes of the negative covariance of LHF and SST are smaller than those of the SHF and SST.
 For example, when the changes of the SST and LHF are synchronized, there is an obviously positive covariance in the subtropical NA, which has a larger value and a greater range than that of the synchronized SHF anomalies and SST anomalies.
-This demonstrates that the time-scale of the LHF affecting SST is shorter than that of the SHF affecting SST, and the ocean plays an important role in the interaction of LHF and SST in large region of the NA.
-The CMIP5 models basically reproduce the lagged or leaded relationship between the SST anomalies and the LHF anomalies.
-When the SST anomalies lag the LHF anomalies, most models except for CanESM2, CESM1-BGC and NorESM1-ME simulate a large region of positive covariance in the subpolar NA, which only occurs in a small region in the observation-based results.
+This demonstrates that the timescale of the LHF affecting SST is shorter than that of the SHF affecting SST, and the ocean plays an important role in the interaction of LHF and SST in a large region of the NA.
+The CMIP5 models basically reproduce the lagged or lead relationship between the SST anomalies and the LHF anomalies.
+When the SST anomalies lag the LHF anomalies, most models - except for CanESM2, CESM1-BGC, and NorESM1-ME - simulate a large region of positive covariance in the subpolar NA, which only occurs in a small region in the observation-based results.
 When the two variables in the models are synchronized, the range and magnitude of positive covariance simulated by models are significantly larger than those in the observation-based results.
-It can be concluded that the oceanic forcing on the atmosphere through the LHF variation is enhanced in the models, which results in the positive response of the winter-averaged SST anomalies to the LHF anomalies in the NA, which weaken the magnitude of the negative response center of the SST anomalies to the NAO, and may be the reason of the bias of the response of the SST anomalies to the NAO in the subpolar NA by NorESM1-ME which has a realistic with the observation-based results, and the significant periods of the subpolar and subtropical area-averaged SST in the
+It can be concluded that the oceanic forcing on the atmosphere through the LHF variation is enhanced in the models, which results in a positive response of the winter-average SST anomalies to the LHF anomalies in the NA, which weakens the magnitude of the negative-response center of the SST anomalies related to the NAO and may be the reason for the bias of NorESM1-ME, which has a realistic relationship of the SHF and SST, regarding the response of the SST anomalies to the NAO in the subpolar NA.